malctaylor15/malctaylor15.github.io/README.md

 # Hello

 Hello!
 My name is Malcolm Taylor.
 This website is designed to help you get to know more about me and my projects.
-Feel free to look at my various projects and please contact me if you have any questions.
+Feel free to look at my various projects and please contact [me](malctaylor15@gmail.com) if you have any questions.

+## Song Lyrics NLP Analysis - Python Scripts -2017 ** Still in Progress **

+In this project, my friend [Devin Rose](https://github.com/trackoverxc/) and I use the spotify and genius APIs to get the lyrics for user created playlists.
+We plan on building word vectors on the playlist as well as applying pretrained representations on the playlist to learn more about the lyrics of the playlist.
+More information can be found [here] (https://github.com/malctaylor15/Song_Lyrics_NLP)

 ## Zillow Rental Project - iPython Notebook - 2017